Vietnam.vn - Nền tảng quảng bá Việt Nam

 India has recently restricted the import of UAVs with parts made in neighboring countries.
 (Source: Guardian)

 According to some tender documents, India has imposed additional import restrictions on surveillance UAVs since 2020.
-At two meetings in February and March to discuss UAV tenders, Indian military officials told potential bidders that equipment or spare parts from “countries sharing a land border with India will not be accepted for security reasons.”
+At two meetings in February and March to discuss UAV tenders, Indian military officials told potential bidders that equipment or spare parts from “countries sharing land borders with India will not be accepted for security reasons.”

-In addition, another senior defense official of the country revealed that the above mentioned neighboring countries were implicitly referring to China, and also commented that Indian industry has become dependent on the world's second largest economy, despite concerns about cyber attacks.
+In addition, another senior defense official of the country revealed that the above-mentioned neighboring countries were implicitly referring to China, and also commented that Indian industry has become dependent on the world's second-largest economy , despite concerns about cyber attacks.

 Source